 The name of Arsos:

 About how the village got its name, there are three versions.
 According to the first, its name derives from the ancient Greek word "alsos" meaning a small forest, probably because of its overgrown area.
-The second version states that the village took its name from the Holy Alsos of the goddess Aphrodite which was built in the village.
+The second version states the village took its name from the sacred grove of the goddess Aphrodite, which existed on the site of the village.
 Finally, a third version states that Arsos is one of the four cities that were built by Ptolemy Philadelphus in honor of Arsinoe.

 Photo: Elias Ioackim

 Since ancient times the village has developed into a large and rich wine producing village.
 The main varieties of grapes grown are black, xynisteri, as well as new winemaking varieties.
 In most houses there are jars and wine presses for the production of the famous Arsiotic wine, as well as the pots for the production of Zivania.

 The housewives of the village are famous for their skill in the construction of various traditional dishes, such as "Palouzes", "grape syrup", "cookies grape syrup", "royal jelly", "shoushoukos", "kiofterka", various sweets and many other items.

 Photo: Χάρης Σιαπουτής